turboapps/docs/reference/command_line/subscribe.md

 ### subscribe

-The `subscribe` command is used to subscribe to a update channel to receive the channel's repositories and automatic updates.
+The `subscribe` command is used to subscribe to a channel.
+A channel is a set of one or more applications.

 ```
 Usage: subscribe <options> <channel>

 <options> available:
-      --all-users            Subscriptions for all users on this machine.
-Requires admin privilege.
+      --all-users            Subscribe all users on the machine.
+Requires Administrator privileges
       --format=VALUE         Use the specified format for output.
 Supported values: json
       --wait-after-error     Leave process open after error
       --wait-after-exit      Leave process open after it exits
 ```

-#### Subscribing for all users
+#### Subscribe All Users
 When `--all-users` is specified, the subscription will be installed for all users on the machine.
-This requires Administrator privileges.
-Turbo needs to be installed for all users to use this option.
+This command requires Administrator privileges and that the Turbo client is installed for all users.
+See the install options for the Turbo installer for more information on how to install for all users.

-### Periodic Updates
+#### Automatic Updates
-When subscribing to a channel, a task is created in the Windows Task Scheduler to for daily updates
+Subscribing to a channel creates a Winodws task that executes a daily update of the subscription.
+To avoid automatic updates, the `subscription` command has a `suspend` action or the scheduled task can be disabled or modified to suit the desired update process.